goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

 Label searches are against stripped, whitespace-normalized, no-tag versions of the text.
 Text applied to searches is also stripped and whitespace normalized.
 The search finds results if the text search finds the whole words of your text in a label.
-Thus, for instance, a search for 'Add' will match the label 'Add a Client' but not 'Address'.
+Thus, for instance, a search for `Add` will match the label `Add a Client` but not `Address`.
 Case is honored.

     >>> browser.getControl('Label Needs Whitespace Normalization')
     <Control name='label-needs-normalization' type='text'>